identinetics/docker-openldap/README.md

 4. Modify conf.sh (optional)
 5. dscripts/build.sh  # For local images only

+## Updating an older container

+Configuration changes are organized in patches.
+Take a look into the setupXXXX.sh file, find the patches you want/have to apply and execute them in the container with dscripts/exec.sh -i.

 ## Usage

 The project provides a couple of custom schemas as exampple.
 You may select one and run the